caaatisgood/vbtv-spoiler-no-more/PRIVACY.md

-# Privacy Policy for VBTV Spoiler-Free Extension
+# Privacy Policy for VBTV Spoiler No More Extension

 ## Data Collection

-The VBTV Spoiler-Free extension does not collect, store, or transmit any personal data.
+The VBTV Spoiler No More extension does not collect, store, or transmit any personal data.
 The only data stored is your spoiler-free preference setting (enabled/disabled), which is saved locally in your browser using Chrome's storage API.

 ## Website Access